dmitribodiu/90-days-challenge/architecture.md

 ## Composable design
 The goal of any system design is to be able to satisfy `all use cases`.
-The word all in the previous sentence really means all:
+The word all in the previous sentence really means `all`:
     + present
     + future
     + known